wglass/lighthouse/docs/source/examples/web_cluster_with_redis.rst

   $ ./launch.sh multiapp app02

-This "multiapp" container will have two instances of the webapp process running, each on different ports but reporting as part of the same cluster.
+This `multiapp` container will have two instances of the webapp process running, each on different ports but reporting as part of the same cluster.

 With these two launched you should see three entries in the "webapp" section